-You may register to vote in Ventura County if you meet all of the following requirements:
+You can register to vote if you are:

-- You not found mentally incompetent by a court of law;
+- Not currently found mentally incompetent to vote by a court.

 To become a registered voter, you must complete and return a Voter Registration Form.
 You can obtain this form from many state and local government offices including the DMV.
 You may also visit our office in the Government Center or call us at (805) 654-2664 and we will mail you a form.
-Additionally, you may register to vote by clicking on the Register to Vote button.

-New Statewide Database Requirement: you MUST include your California Driver’s License number (CDL) or California State Identification number, if you have one, on your Voter Registration Card.
+You MUST include your California Driver’s License number (CDL) or California State Identification number, if you have one, on your Voter Registration Card.
 If you do not have a CDL or a state ID, you must provide the last four (4) numbers of your Social Security Number.

 Certain voters facing life-threatening situations may qualify for confidential voter status.
 For more information, please contact the Secretary of State’s Safe At Home program or visit the Secretary of State’s website.